 An introductory study of the culture, language, grammar and vocabulary of the target language by means of reading, writing, speaking, listening, and authentic language experiences.
 Course may be repeated for a total of eight (8) credits.

 MMA - Music Methods & Applications

-MMA 2001 - Introduction to Music Technology (1)
+MMA 2002 - Music Technology (2)